The Company and Summary of Significant Accounting Policies

 We generate revenue by charging the resellers, brands and enterprises a per-message transactional fee, or through fixed or variable software licensing fees.

-We have $3,282,820 of cash as of December 31, 2020.
-We had a net loss of $2.9 million for the year then ended, and we used $1.3 million of cash in our operating activities during 2020.
-In 2019, we had a net loss of $8.8 million and used $5.7 million of cash in our operating expenses.
-Based on our projected results for the 12 month period from the date of this report and, if necessary, our ability to reduce certain variable operating expenses, we believe that our existing capital, and operations, will be sufficient to finance our operations through 2021.
+We have $0.8 million of cash as of December 31, 2014.
+We had a net loss of $10.4 million for the year then ended, and we used $4.3 million of cash in our operating activities during 2014.
+In March 2015, we conducted the private placement of our securities for gross proceeds of $4,805,000.
+Based on our projected 2015 results and, if necessary, our ability to reduce certain variable operating expenses, we believe that our existing capital, together with anticipated cash flows from operations, will be sufficient to finance our operations through the first quarter of 2016.

 Principles of Consolidation and Basis of Presentation